Naga people (Lanka)

 According to Buddhist scripture the Naga king Muchalinda shielded the Buddha from getting wet in the rain by coiling round him and holding his large hood above the Buddha's head.

-The Naga people are believed by some to be an ancient mythological tribe who once inhabited Sri Lanka and various parts of Southern India.
+The Naga people are believed by some to be an ancient mythological people who once inhabited Sri Lanka and various parts of Southern India.
 There are references to Nagas in several ancient texts such as Mahavamsa, Manimekala.
 They were generally represented as a class of super-humans taking the form of serpents who inhabit a subterranean world.
 (Note: In the Mahavamsa as indeed in the ancient Sanskrit and Pali literature in general, the Nagas are never represented as human beings, but as a class of superhuman beings, who inhabited a subterranean world.)

 Certain places such as Nagadeepa in Jaffna and Kalyani in Gampaha are mentioned as their abodes.
 The names of some Naga kings in Sri Lankan Ancient legend and the cult of Naga prevailed in India up to medieval times.

 The Jaffna Peninsula was mentioned in Tamil literature as Naka Nadu, in Pali literature as Nagadeepa and in Greek gazetteer as Nagadiba.
 The name Nagabhumi was also found on a Brahmi-inscribed coin from Uduthurai, Jaffna and in a Tamil inscription from Pudukkottai, Tamil Nadu referring to the Jaffna peninsula.

+The Sacred Śakti Pītha, Nainathivu Nagapooshani Amman Temple.
+Dedicated to Nagapooshani.
+The local mother goddess of the snake-worshipping Nagas.

+Sri Lankan Tamils largely believe that the Nāgas were their ancient predecessors and among the earliest inhabitants of the island.
+They flourished, especially in the northern and eastern regions along before the emergence of modern ethnic identities.
+Their legacy survives in Tamil place names, serpent traditions, temple worship, ancient Tamil literature, and a shared Proto-Dravidian Megalithic Urn burial culture.
+Overtime, these indigenous Nāga communities are believed to have merged with the wider Tamil civilization, contributing to the ancestry and cultural identity of Sri Lankan Tamils.

 Etymology

 The word has many origins.
 In Tamil Nagarigam literally means "cultured-people."
-The word may have also come from naga, which literally means "snake" or "serpent" in Sanskrit, Pali, Sinhala and Tamil language.
+The word may have also come from naga, which literally means "snake" or "serpent" in Sanskrit, Tamil, Pali, Sinhala languages.